 Non Disclosure Agreements (NDAs)

 A Non-Disclosure Agreement (also called a “Confidentiality Agreement”) is a legal contract that is used to protect trade secrets and confidential information from being shared with third (3rd) parties.
-Often used in business situations, the agreement is a safeguard that allows business owners, inventors, and other parties to share secret information with one another without fear that the other party will use the information in disparaging ways, such as copying a formula and marketing it as their own or learning another business’ financials and using it against them.
+Often used in business situations, the agreement is a safeguard that allows business owners, inventors, and other parties to share secret information with one another without fear that the other party will use the information in damaging ways, such as the copying of a formula or business plan.

 - New Hampshire

 - North Dakota

 - South Dakota

 The following is a guide to understanding Non-Disclosure Agreements:

 Types of NDAs